EU must be ready with Russia sanctions over Ukraine - Britain

 To the east, the EU's push for trade deals with former Soviet republics, meant to bring them closer into the EU's sphere of influence, has drawn ire from Moscow.

 Russia prevented Armenia from moving ahead with an EU trade deal and persuaded former Ukrainian President Viktor Yanukovich to change his mind about signing one.
-That caused popular protests in Kiev and the ousting of the pro-Russian president in February, after which Russia seized Crimea, which has a Russian-speaking majority and was formally annexed last month.
+That caused popular protests in Kiev and the ousting of the pro-Russian president in February, after which Russia seized Crimea, which has a Russian-speaking majority, and formally annexed it last month.

 The EU and United States responded by imposing targeted sanctions against certain Russian and Ukrainian individuals.